bendqh1/drupal/language/alias/language_directory_aliases_for_nonexistent_nodes.md

 /example-node-alias_3
 ```

-## What I have tried to solve this problem

-Totally disabling *Language Detection* and then flushing all caches didn't help.

-Merely installing and enabling the [Redirect](https://www.drupal.org/project/redirect) module and then flushing all caches didn't help.
+I have already installed and enabled the [Redirect](https://www.drupal.org/project/redirect) module and then flushed all caches but it didn't help.

+I have already disabled *Language Detection* and then flushed all caches but it won't help because the new webpages were already crawled and indexed by search engines.

 ## Notes